hdtamisiea/README-generator/README.md

 ## Installation

-User will close repo to their local machine and type npm install in the command line.
+User will clone repo to their local machine and type npm install in the command line.
 To begin the generator, the user will type node index in the command line.

 ## Usage